Early detection of lung cancer changes everything – from the way it’s treated to quality of life and life expectancy.

 The CT Advantage

 The primary purpose of a computed tomography (CT) screening is to detect and diagnose lung cancer at an early stage to improve treatment options and effectiveness.
 The pictures of the lungs provided by a low-dose CT scan are better for finding abnormalities than a traditional chest X-ray.

-UT Southwestern radiologists, accredited by the American College of Radiology will review the CT images for the presence of lung nodules, masses, or other abnormalities that might indicate lung cancer and, if any are found, can begin the necessary treatment.
+UT Southwestern radiologists, accredited by the American College of Radiology, will review the CT images for the presence of lung nodules, masses, or other abnormalities that might indicate lung cancer; and, if any are found, you can begin the necessary treatment.

 A study conducted by the National Cancer Institute of more than 50,000 current or former heavy smokers revealed that participants who received low-dose helical CT scans had a 20 percent lower risk of dying from lung cancer than participants who received standard chest X-rays.

 The amount of radiation received during a lung cancer screening CT exam is less than the amount received annually from naturally-occurring radiation that’s present in the environment.